vensah-dev/vensah-dev/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my potfolio website
-- 🌱 I’m currently learning Godot and GDScript
+- 🌱 I’m currently learning GDScript and Godot for game development
 - ⚡ Fun fact: I'm most fluent with Swift

 <!--